gcallah/BookReviews/jones.md

 at the moment some unsavory event was occurring: Weren't even the Native Americans and the slaves "obliquely" responsible for the what happened?

+In discussing Berkeley's work *Alciphron*, Jones seems overly anxious to assure the reader that Berkeley's "right thinkers" Are just as subject to prejudice as are his "free thinkers."
+For instance, Jones quotes Berkeley as writing,

+"[W]ho would choose for his Guide in the Search of Truth, a Man... whose Education hath been behind a Counter, or in an Office?
+Or whose Speculations have been employed on the Forms of Business, who are only well read in the ways and commerce of Mankind, in Stock-jobbing, Purloining, Supplanting, Bribing?"

+Jones comments:

+"In the choice of what kind of human character we wish to be led by...
+What's her personally take to have clear and extensive use, credo is set against anyone working in business and finance.
+This prejudice seems as unfounded as the freethinking prejudiced for nobility of rank..."

+However, Jones is left out important part of the quote from *Alciphron*; Crito also recommends against taking as a guide "a Man whose Thoughts and Time are taken up with Dress, Visits, and Diversions" (*Alciphron*, Second Dialogue, section XIX).
+Once we combine that with his "*only* well read", it is clear that Crito is claiming that a mind *consumed* by thoughts of fashion and socializing, or by thoughts of financial gain, will not make a good philosopher.
+That hardly seems to be a prejudice.

 ## Bibliography